Auburn in Schuylkill County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1949 by Pennsylvania Historical & Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Native Americans • War, French and Indian.
 In addition, it is included in the Pennsylvania Historical and Museum Commission series list.

 Location.
 40° 36.177′ N, 76° 5.297′ W. Marker is in Auburn, Pennsylvania, in Schuylkill County.
 Marker is at the intersection of Market Street (PA 895) and Fort Lebanon Road on Market Street (PA 895).
 Touch for map.
 Marker is in this post office area: Auburn PA 17922, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 20, 2021.
 It was originally submitted on August 5, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 291 times since then and 20 times this year.
+This page has been viewed 342 times since then and 12 times this year.
+Last updated on February 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2, 3, 4, 5. submitted on August 5, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.